 If you’re speaking to a web design agency about getting a price for a website, then you should only be speaking with them about the time it will take them to create the website.
 If you’ve got a budget this may restrict the time they can spend on the site.
 You should be able to ask them for a breakdown of the time each element the web design, build, development and copy will take.

 That means the only price that should make a difference between web design agencies is the hourly rate.
 If you don’t live in a big city – where the hourly rate will be higher to reflect the higher staff and property costs – you can expect to find a web design agency with a lower hourly rate.
-For example we’re based in Rossendale in East Lancashire, not far from Manchester and Rotherham in South Yorkshire, near Sheffield – but our hourly rate is significantly lower than most web design agencies in Greater Manchester or Sheffield.
+For example, we’re based in Rossendale in East Lancashire, not far from Manchester and Rotherham in South Yorkshire, near Sheffield – but our hourly rate is significantly lower than most web design agencies in Greater Manchester or Sheffield.
 We do the same quality of work and work with the same calibre of clients though.